wernerd/SimpleKotlinLogger/Readme.md

     ...
     LOG.debug {"This is a simple string"}
     ...
-    universalAnswer = 42
+    val universalAnswer = 42
     LOG.debug {"A string using Kotlin format $this and $universalAnswer"}

-The second debug call uses the build-in Kotlin string formatting which may replace the SLF4J formatting in many cases.
+The second debug call uses the Kotlin build-in string formatting which may replace the SLF4J formatting in many cases.

 The second variant of the logger functions accept a second parameter, a lambda that returns an